Uninett/Argus/docs/development/management-commands.rst

 Look for new Argus release
 ==========================
-To check if there is a new release of Argus available one can use the command `version_check`:
+To check if there is a new release of Argus available one can use the command `check_version`:

     .. code:: console

-        $ python manage.py version_check
+        $ python manage.py check_version

 To also save the latest version in the database, use the `--save` flag:

     .. code:: console

-        $ python manage.py version_check --save
+        $ python manage.py check_version --save

 This will currently not do anything, but in the future you will be able to get a notification in the frontend if there is a new release registered in the database that you haven't seen yet.